This topic describes how to use the ANALYZE command and the auto-analyze feature.

 ORDER BY analyze_timestamp DESC;Each table has

-schema_name | table_name | schema_version | statistic_version | total_rows | analyze_timestamp -------------+------------------+----------------+-------------------+------------+--------------------- public | tbl_name_example | 13 | 8580 | 10002 | 2022-04-29 16:03:18 public | tbl_name_example | 10 | 8576 | 10002 | 2022-04-29 15:41:20 (2 rows)Hologres V0.10 and V1.1 do not clean up historical expired records from the hg_table_statistic table.
-You can ignore this old data.
+schema_name | table_name | schema_version | statistic_version | total_rows | analyze_timestamp -------------+------------------+----------------+-------------------+------------+--------------------- public | tbl_name_example | 13 | 8580 | 10002 | 2022-04-29 16:03:18 public | tbl_name_example | 10 | 8576 | 10002 | 2022-04-29 15:41:20 (2 rows)Hologres V0.10 and V1.1 do not clean up expired historical records in hg_table_statistic.
+You can safely ignore old data.

-View tables with missing statistics
+View tables missing statistics

 FAQ